Scams and Fraud

 MESSAGE FROM THE OFFICE OF STUDENT LEGAL SERVICES

-Beware of scams and consumer fraud.
-We have become aware of a large student involvement with auto dealers who are claiming to sell cars to our international students but fail to deliver title, registration or insurance in our students’ names.
-The cases may involve legal issues which could include failure to pay sales tax; no contract to prove ownership; possible theft of identity; driving while uninsured; driving without registration; and, insurance fraud.
+1. Beware of scams and consumer fraud.
+International students are a particularly targeted population for scammers and have been subjected to various scams, including by way of one example, auto dealers who are claiming to sell cars to our international students but fail to deliver title, registration or insurance in our students’ names.
+The cases may involve legal issues which could include failure to pay sales tax; no contract to prove ownership; theft of identity; driving while uninsured; driving without registration; and insurance fraud.
 It is very important for our international students to deal only with reputable and licensed auto dealers.
 Do not sign a contract for purchase without having it reviewed by an attorney.
 Do not accept delivery of a vehicle without title and registration in your name.
 We recommend that you do not purchase or lease a car from an out-of-state dealer, which makes it more difficult to defend your rights.
 If you believe that you already have issues as a result of a car purchase or lease, see us right away.

 MESSAGE FROM THE OFFICE OF STUDENT ACCOUNTING, BILLING, AND CASHIER SERVICES

-Please be aware that this is the only method authorized by Rutgers to facilitate international payments.
-For safety and security reasons, students should NOT attempt to make international payments through other third party vendors or via direct wire transfers to the University.
+Please be aware that Flywire is the only vendor authorized by Rutgers to facilitate international payments/refunds.
+For safety and security reasons, students should not attempt to make international payments through other third-party vendors or via direct wire transfers to the University.